Update dependencies#

 ../_images/2e2bf32edfc2ff6e9324625ebf54d2ef0c37fa18f5641a3f501e9ba0695f1e1b.png

 Let’s say the developers of Library A want to update their dependency on Library B, but it has been so long that the API has changed in every source file where they used the previous version of the library.
-Said another way, they have to do as much work as they did to adopt the library in the first place.
+Said another way, they have to do nearly as much work as they did to adopt the library in the first place.

 time_or_version_v2 = time_or_version + 4